 Hall v Stark Reagan, PC, 493 Mich 903; 823 NW2d 274 (2012) (Young, Markman, MB Kelly and Zahra [majority]; Hathaway, Cavanagh and M Kelly [dissent]).
-Supreme Court reversed that part of COA judgment, Hall, 294 Mich App 88; 818 NW2d 367 (2012), which had held that matter was not subject to arbitration.
+Supreme Court reversed part of COA judgment, Hall, 294 Mich App 88; 818 NW2d 367 (2012), which held matter was not subject to arbitration.
 Supreme Court reinstated Circuit Court order granting summary disposition in favor of defendants and ordering arbitration.
-Dispute in this case concerned motives of defendant shareholders in invoking separation provisions of Shareholders' Agreement.
-According to majority, this, including allegations of violations of Civil Rights Act, MCL 37.2101 et seq, is a "dispute regarding interpretation or enforcement of . . . the parties' rights or obligations" under Shareholders' Agreement, and was subject to binding arbitration pursuant to Agreement.
+Dispute concerned motives of defendant shareholders in invoking separation provisions of Shareholders' Agreement.
+According to majority, this, including allegations of violations of Civil Rights Act, MCL 37.2101 et seq, is a "dispute regarding interpretation or enforcement of . . . the parties' rights or obligations" under Shareholders' Agreement, and was subject to arbitration pursuant to Agreement.

-Dissents stated Shareholders Agreement provided only for arbitration of violations of Agreement, and not for allegations of discrimination under Civil Rights Act.
+Dissents said Shareholders Agreement provided only for arbitration of violations of Agreement, not for allegations of discrimination under Civil Rights Act.